-The Roman Amphitheatre of Caesarea is part of the Caesarea National Park which encompasses the remains of the ancient port city capital of Roman Judea.
-The city was established by Herod the Great in 25BC on a stretch of coast between Haifa and Tel Aviv.
+The Roman Theatre of Caesarea is part of the Caesarea National Park which encompasses the remains of the ancient port city capital of Roman Judea.
+The city was established by Herod the Great in 25 BC on a stretch of coast between Haifa and Tel Aviv.
 The amphitheater was one of the many structures built by Herod as part of his grand city and is the oldest of its kind in the eastern Mediterranean.

 Built facing the sea the theatre has rows of staggered seating in a semi-circle facing a performance area.
 The backdrop to the stage would have been columns and statues that left an open view of the sea.
 The theatre measures 100m in diameter and its semi-circle of stone seating can accommodate an audience of 4,000.
 Archaeologists have uncovered evidence of changes made to the structure over the years including a colorful plastered floor from the Herodian period underneath a later marble floor.

-In 31BC Augustus Caesar gifted the small town of Stratons Tower to Herod the Great.
+In 31 BC Augustus Caesar gifted the small town of Straton's Tower to Herod the Great.
 Herod renamed the city Caesarea Maritima in honor of his emperor.
-He spent the next 10-20 years building a magnificent port city which grew to have 100,000 residents and be one of the most famous ports in the ancient world.
-Among the structures were temples, palaces, bathhouses and the amphitheater.
-For the next 500 years the theatre was used to present classic Greek and Roman plays, sporting events and gladiator fights.
+He spent the next 10-20 years building a magnificent port city that grew to have 100,000 residents and be one of the most famous ports in the ancient world.
+Among the structures were temples, palaces, bathhouses, and the theater.
+For the next 500 years, the theatre was used to present classic Greek and Roman plays, sporting events and gladiator fights.

 The theatre survived through the Byzantine period and in the 4th century the performance area was flooded so that mock sea battles and water games could be presented.
 The city began to deteriorate in the 7th century after the Muslim conquest.
 The Crusaders took Caesarea and were followed in the 13th century by the Mamluks who destroyed most of the structures.